 Other Quality Concerns

-Pancreatic enzymes are often made from piggys.
-Any animal based digestive enzymes should be from antibiotic and hormone-free sources.
+Pancreatic enzymes are often made from piggies.
+Any animal-based digestive enzymes should be from antibiotic and hormone-free sources.

 Digestive enzyme products should be tested for contaminants such as mold, yeast, and bacteria like normal.
 There was a scare a few years back where a strong, dangerous antibiotic called chloramphenicol was found in products.
 It was tracked back to a company in India and highlights the dangers of buying products from retailers who aren’t obsessive like us.